 For PBI, it is essential to ensure the sustainability of our work with mediumand long-term strategies.
 We bank on both the dialogue with the government, and the support of local organizations in the development of public policies (such as the Protection Mechanism), as well as the strengthening of organizations through training processes - such as our Security Training Program.
-Based on the increase in requests for accompaniment and protection. since 2011, we have strengthened the consultancy program to better address the protection needs of a broader range of human rights defenders (HRDs) and their organizations.
-In addition, based on the feedback received from organizations and our experience of the security program, PBI has decided to move forward with a in 14 Mexican states (Chihuahua, Coahuisecond program (focused on advocacy), la, Guerrero, Oaxaca, Federal District, whose pilot project design was undertaken in the second half of 2013.
+Based on the increase in requests for accompaniment since 2011, we have strengthened the consultancy program to better address the protection needs of a broader range of human rights defenders (HRDs) and their organizations.
+In addition, based on the feedback received from organizations and our experience of the security program, PBI has decided to move forward with a second program (focused on advocacy), whose pilot project design was undertaken in the second half of 2013.